Wenzhi-Ding/py_reminder/README.md

 ## Email Service Provider
 - GMail
     - I used a new registered account and was banned after one day.
     - Haven't tested personal account yet.
 - Foxmail
     - I use my personal account and it is all good up to now (two months).

-<u>**Tests on other email vendor are welcome!**</u>
+**Tests on other email vendors are welcome!**